 The Canvas Mission

-Based in Toronto, Canvas is a registered charity that provides empathy-based education on consent and 2SLGBTQ+ inclusion.
+Based in Toronto, Canvas Programs is a registered charity that provides empathy-based education on consent and 2SLGBTQIA+ inclusion.

 Our Canvas Values